dimichgh/mmap-kit/README.md

 #### Big Queue

 Provides a high-level API for managing memory-mapped pages in a form of a queue.
+It is based on BigArray.

 ##### Create queue
 ```javascript